Email FacebookTwitterMenu burgerClose thin

 Hurdle rate influences decisions regarding the selection of retirement income sources.
 Individuals may evaluate annuities, pensions, Social Security benefits and other retirement vehicles based on their ability to generate returns that meet or exceed the hurdle rate.
 Understanding how these income streams contribute to overall retirement income can aid in constructing a diversified and sustainable retirement income plan.

-While a hurdle rate dictates how a portfolio may be invested, a safe withdrawal rate determines how much can be reasonably withdrawn from a portfolio to ensure that it lasts for a given period of time.
+While a hurdle rate dictates how a portfolio may be invested, a safe withdrawal rate determines how much can be reasonably withdrawn from a portfolio to ensure that it lasts for a given period.

 Bottom Line

 When planning for a financially secure retirement, identifying a safe withdrawal rate is important to preserve your nest egg.
-This is the percentage of total assets that can be withdrawn on a yearly basis to ensure your money lasts for a minimum number of years.
-While the 4% rule is a common example of a safe withdrawal rate, it has a number of limitations and potential risks.
+This is the percentage of total assets that can be withdrawn every year to ensure your money lasts for a minimum number of years.
+While the 4% rule is a common example of a safe withdrawal rate, it has several limitations and potential risks.
 Finding a safe withdrawal rate may require targeted planning for your specific needs and greater flexibility.

 Retirement Planning Tips